Do solar panels increase the value of your home?

 The best studies will give you a good idea of what to expect though – so let’s run through them.

-The Sustainable Homes and Buildings Coalition
+The Sustainable Homes & Buildings Coalition

 Change in EPC rating